We’re here for you

 Content:

-The UBS Swiss Real Estate Bubble Index continued to decline in 4Q24, reaching 0.29 index points.
-According to the index, the risk of a real estate bubble remains moderate.
+The UBS Swiss Real Estate Bubble Index rose slightly in the first quarter of 2025, from a revised 0.25 to 0.29 index points.
+The risk of a real estate bubble is therefore classified as moderate.

 What is the UBS Real Estate Bubble Index and how is it calculated?